This page provides links to sources of advice and support which may help you and the person you care for.

-One Point family centres and hubs support children, young people, and their families from early pregnancy to the age of 19 years and for some children and young people who have a disability, up to the age of 25 years.
+Family Hubs support children, young people, and their families from early pregnancy to the age of 19 years and for some children and young people who have a disability, up to the age of 25 years.
 Their team is made up of a number of services that can provide support with a range of issues such as parenting skills, school attendance, activities for young people, and progression into education and employment.

-Most children in County Durham are well cared for and protected by their parents or carers but a small number suffer harm or neglect.
+Most children in County Durham are well cared for and protected by their parents or carers, but a small number suffer harm or neglect.
 We all have a duty to protect children.

 If you are concerned that a child or young person is being harmed or neglected call First Contact, on 03000 267 979.
 You can call First Contact 24 hours a day.
 If the child or young person is in immediate danger call 999.

 Find out how Durham Local Safeguarding Children Partnership is working together to keep children and young people safe.